BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/development/ADA_ACCESSIBILITY_VALIDATION_SOP.md

 After completing accessibility validation, update the following:

-### 10.1 Update Accessibility Roadmap
+### 10.1 Update Accessibility Documentation

-Location: `.cursor/plans/ada_accessibility_remediation_roadmap_ef2f9ee0.plan.md`

-Add a new entry under "Re-Audit Session" with:
+Add a new entry to your accessibility tracking with:
 - Date of validation
 - Issues found (if any)
 - Fixes applied